31 March 2026

 Parallel conference format

 The BOU aims to run inclusive and accessible events.
 One way we seek to achieve this is by delivering our conferences in parallel on a freely accessible social media platform.
-From 2025 onwards, this will be Bluesky.
+From 2025 onwards, this has been Bluesky.

 All presenters at our conferences will be invited to post a summary of their presentation on Bluesky, and will be provided with helpful guidelines to support them in doing so.
 No conference registration, or Bluesky account, is required to view these presentations.